Determining White Noise Forcing From Eulerian Observations in the Navier Stokes Equation: Numerical Results

 then, provided $\nu^\perp \ll \nu$, the Metropolis-Hastings method is defined as follows.
 Given current state $u_n$, a proposal is drawn $u^* \sim \cQ(u_n,\cdot)$, and then accepted with probability

 The resulting chain is denoted by $\cP.$ If the proposal $\cQ$ preserves the prior, so that $\rho \cQ=\rho$, then a short calculation reveals that

 thus the acceptance probability is determined by the change in the likelihood in moving from current to proposed state.
-We use the following pCN proposal \cite{CRSW12} which is reversible with respect to the Gaussian prior
+We use the following pCN proposal \cite{CRSW12} which is reversible with respect to the Gaussian prior $N(0,C_0)$:

-and thus results in the acceptance probability \eqref{acceptance}.
+This hence results in the acceptance probability \eqref{acceptance}.
 Variants on this algorithm, which propose differently in different Fourier components, are described in \cite{law2012proposals}, and can make substantial speedups in the Markov chain convergence.
 However for the examples considered here the basic form of the method suffices.